jim-cassidy/ecoins-trends-AI/README.md

 that people can sell a decent amount of inventory.
 The competetors to bitcoin include Litecoin, Ethereum, Zcash, and Dash.
 I want to diversify my invesment to make sure my money is invested optimally.

+## Methods

+    I will be using two methods to predict the trends of bitcoins.
+The first method I will use is the old-fashioned linear regression.
+I will be using not only linear, but polynomial regression.
+The second method I will use is a deep learning method with neural networks.